 The remote environment of the past couple years also meant ISPs needed to develop customer-service tools that didn’t rely on access to physical devices or applications.
 Advanced technology has enabled platform-based solutions to make customer service more efficient and accessible for internet users and customer-service agents.

 Fiber internet services aren’t a new phenomenon.
 The world has finally caught up to the idea that fast internet is no longer a luxury — it’s a necessity.
 Investors are funding more fiber internet infrastructure and government-funded programs and initiatives are closer to bridging the digital divide.
 Fiber is available to residents and businesses, with separate internet plans and features.
 Several ISPs, including Verizon Fios and Google Fiber, are ramping up fiber expansion in 2023 and beyond.

 5G Home Internet

 5G technology is the next generation of mobile service, but its impressive speeds, extremely low latency, and growing coverage make it equally appealing as a residential internet service.
 By using their own 5G networks, a few ISPs have successfully deployed their 5G home internet service.
 Although 5G home internet is faster than satellite and DSL, it’s still less reliable and slower than cable and fiber.

-Verizon, T-Mobile, and Starry Internet are the top 5G home internet service providers.
-AT&T already offers 5G for its mobile services, but its fixed wireless plans for home internet don’t use 5G technology.
+Verizon, T-Mobile, AT&T, and Starry Internet are the top 5G home internet service providers.
 Attractive features of 5G home internet plans include affordable prices, no equipment fees, no contracts, and no data caps.